airlock174/freepalestine/README.md

 - Panels automatically adapt to the **size** of the connected number box
 - Compatible with objects using `@presentation 1` — correctly distinguishes and supports both `patching_rect` and `presentation_rect`
 - Automatically replaces previously spawned panels at the same position, allowing multiple flag generations or design variations without overlap
-- Non-destructive: preserves all number box parameters
+- **Non-destructive:** modifies only visual attributes, leaving all functional parameters of the number box intact.
-- Includes a dedicated **clear** `bang` to restore the default appearance and remove panels spawned at the same position
+Includes a dedicated **clear** `bang` to restore the default appearance and remove panels spawned at the same position.

 ---